-In this video I'm going to show you how to choose the right energy saving light bulbs for your home.
+Hi, I'm Helen from eSpares, in this video I'm going to show you how to choose the right energy saving light bulbs for your home.

-So choosing the right incandescent bulb was pretty easy.
-All you needed to know was the type of fitting and the wattage.
-Choosing the right CFL is a bit more tricky because there is a lot more terminology.
+So choosing the right incandescent bulb was pretty easy, all you needed to know was the type of fitting and the wattage.
+Choosing the right CFL is a bit more tricky, because there is a lot more terminology.
 So here’s what you need to know.

-The first thing to make sure is that you get the right fitting for your CFL, there are two main types of fitting; Bayonet cap and Edison screw.
-Both come in a complete range of sizes.
+The first thing to make sure is that you get the right fitting for your CFL, there are two main types of fitting: Bayonet cap and Edison screw, both come in a complete range of sizes.
 The most common size of Bayonet cap is 22mm, which is often just known as 'BC'.
 The most common sizes of Edison screw are the standard Edison screw, which is often just called the 'ES' and the small Edison screw which is often just called the 'SES'.

-Brightness is now measured in lumens - a number typically between 400 and 1400.
+Brightness is now measured in lumens, a number typically between 400 and 1400.
 So to give you an indication, an old 60 watt incandescent bulb is equivalent to approximately 700 lumens, and an old 100W bulb is approximately equivalent to 1400 lumens.
 Some manufacturers will put the number of lumens on the packaging, whereas others will give you an indication of the brightness by comparing it to an equivalent incandescent light bulb.

 Next up is the tone of the light.
 Now with old incandescent bulbs they would use different types of glass, such as clear, or frosted, or pearl to give a different feel to the light.
 With CFLs, different bulbs have different colour temperatures to achieve the same effect.
-So, colour temperature is measured in Kelvins or K, and the numbers typically go from a few thousand to in excess of five thousand for CFLs.
+So, colour temperature is measured in Kelvins or K, and the numbers typically go from a few thousand up to in excess of five thousand for CFLs.
 Now the higher the number, the more cold or blue the light is, and the lower the number the more warm or orangey the light is.

 Lastly, not all CFLs are dimmable, so if you are planning to use dimmer switches make sure to get a dimmer-compatible one.